UniOfGreenwich/softwareproject_-team-1/README.md

 - Renting starts the same day they take out the article.
 - 10p late fee per day late.
 ### Data storage
-- JSON, XML, CSV, matrix -  any of these to show what each student has taken out (perhaps start all csv/text files with words so that the files can be identified as book logs - Toby idea).
+- JSON, XML, CSV, matrix -  any of these to show what each student has taken out.

 <div align=center>